 The Jack Russel Terrier is a classic dog breed with a huge energy level and a personality to match.
 It’s no wonder, then, that this breed is also commonly interbred with others.
-Taking a moment to look at a variety of common (and uncommon) mixes can really tell you a lot about how this dog’s genes interact with those of other breeds.
+Taking a moment to look at a variety of common (and uncommon) mixes can really tell you a lot about how this dog’s genes interact with those of other breeds, and maybe even help you find the best dog breed for your household.

 Jack Russel Terrier + Chihuahua